MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 #### Staying on the account picker for more than 25 seconds during HoloLens sign-in will make it unresponsive

-When you get to the screen where you can select between different saved accounts on HoloLens, choose an option within 25 seconds.
+When you get to the screen where you can select between different saved accounts on [!include[pn-hololens](../includes/pn-hololens.md)], choose an option within 25 seconds.
 After 25 seconds, it becomes unresponsive, and you will need to restart the app.
 This issue has been fixed on RS5 but still exists on RS4 if you have that installed.

 #### “Create account” link when signing in with a new account doesn’t work
-When signing in with a brand new account on the PC and HoloLens apps, there is a link to create a new account:
+When signing in with a brand new account on the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps, there is a link to create a new account:

 ![Sign-in screen)](media/sign-in-screen.PNG "Sign-in screen")